netcell/nine-patch-phaser-plugin/README.md

 ## Usage

-Simply download the `nine-patch-phaser-plugin.js` or `nine-patch-phaser-plugin.min.js` script in the `build` folder and include it on your page after including Phaser:
+Simply download the `nine-patch-phaser-plugin.js` or `nine-patch-phaser-plugin.min.js` script from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) and include it on your page after including Phaser:

 ```html
 <script src="phaser.js"></script>